AnushkaBhagat22/Fake-News-Detection/README.md

 https://www.kaggle.com/datasets/rahulogoel/isot-fake-news-dataset/data

 ▶ How to Run
-Download dataset from Kaggle.
+1. ownload dataset from Kaggle.
-Upload Fake.csv and True.csv to Colab.
+2. Upload Fake.csv and True.csv to Colab.
-Run the notebook sequentially.
+3. Run the notebook sequentially.